Ayurvedic Treatment for Rheumatoid Arthritis - An Overview

 Yoga helps to deal with the physical and mental health of the person.
 Yoga helps to reduce physical pain, enhance overall health and energy, and deal with mental depression.
 People with rheumatoid arthritis should consult a doctor before starting yoga to know how long yoga should be performed and what yoga postures should be modified.
 Certain yoga postures should be avoided as they can worsen the condition.

-What Are the Other Lifestyle Changes to Follow?
+What Are the Other Lifestyle Changes to Follow For RA?

 Before starting any lifestyle changes or physical activity, consultation with a doctor is recommended; as the person may be under any medication, these lifestyle changes may interfere with the treatment.